rahulrai1/voteresponsibly/README.md

 # voteresponsibly
-VoteResponsibly is a platform to check a senate candidates' statements about sensitive political issues and their truth ratings.
+VoteResponsibly is a platform for voters to check a senate candidates' statements about sensitive political issues and their truth ratings.